There are following five uses of multiset constructor :

 Complexity

-For empty constructors and move constructors, complexity will be constant.
+For blank constructors and move constructors, the complexity will remain constant.

-For all other cases, complexity will be linear in the distance between the iterators if the elements are already sorted.
+For any other scenarios, the computational complexity will increase linearly based on the gap between the iterators assuming the elements are already arranged in order.

 Iterator validity

-Invalidate all pointers, iterators, and references related to x if the elements of multiset container are moved in the move constructor.
+Invalidate all pointers, iterators, and references associated with x when the elements of the multiset container are transferred in the move constructor.

 Data Races